 What are you working on right now?

-I am finishing up some large monster heads and bigger blobby pots, I’m constantly making cups as well, those are my favorite thing to make.
+I am finishing up some large monster heads and bigger blobby pots, I’m constantly making cups as well, those are my favorite things to make.

 What has been your favourite dinner experience?